crs4/life_monitor/web-app.md

 ```

 Now move into the directory that contains your workflow and associated
 assets.
-Ideally, this should be a copy of a repository in a version control
+This can be, for instance, a copy of a repository in a version control
 provider such as [GitHub](https://github.com/).
 As an example, we'll get the
 [FAIR CRCC - send data](https://github.com/crs4/fair-crcc-send-data)
 repository.